hexinfra/gorox/apps/README.md

-  examples/chinese/    - Chinese version of official website. examples/english/    - English version of official website. examples/hello/      - An example "hello, world" app. examples/forum/      - An example forum app.
+  examples/chinese/    - Chinese version of official website. examples/english/    - English version of official website. examples/forums/     - An example forums app. examples/hello/      - An example "hello, world" app.

 To add a new static app named "foo":